tinganho/balanced-storage/README.md

 	}
 }
 ```
-It also tells the compiler, the toggle management should be off loaded to an another location and not inside `showSubView()`.
+This also tells the compiler, the toggle management should be off loaded to an another location and not inside `showSubView()`.
 This is because we balanced it with an `off` toggle.

 ### Callbacks

 We have so far only considered object having an instant death.
 What about objects living longer than an instant?
 We want to keep the goal whenever an object has a possible death the compiler will not complain.

+Passing off toggle method as callback argument will match an on toggle.
 ```typescript
 class SuperView {
 	// no inferred on toggle